P.Y.T. (band)

 P.Y.T. was an American girl group from Florida that formed in 1998 and parted in 2002.

+PYT toured with 'N Sync, Britney Spears and Destiny's Child and 98 Degrees and performed at the 2001 Super Bowl pre-game show.
+They had their music used in the films Center Stage, Miss Congeniality, and Bring it On, as well as the TV soap opera Guiding Light.
+They released their delayed debut album PYT (Down with Me) in the middle of 2001.

 Formation

-P.Y.T.'s was formed by four Tampa teenagers - Ashley Niven, Lauren Mayhew, Lydia Bell, and Tracy Williams - who had all been childhood friends.
+P.Y.T.'s was formed by four Tampa teenagers—Ashley Niven, Lauren Mayhew, Lydia Bell, and Tracy Williams—who had all been childhood friends.
 They had previously performed together in the Tampa Bay's Entertainment Revue (through Busch Gardens).
 The band formed, as Glory, to enter a contest in Teen People magazine.
 They recorded a demo which instead of entering in the contest made its way to Dave McPherson of Epic Records who signed them to a record contract in 1999.
 The band was renamed P.Y.T., the name coming from the Michael Jackson song "P.Y.T.
 (Pretty Young Thing)," though on some occasions the girls used the acronym "P.Y.T." to stand for the slogan "Prove Yourself True."
-Among the members of the group, Tracy Williams was the alto and sang lower harmonies, Lauren Mayhew and Ashley Niven were mezzo-sopranos and sang the melody line, and Lydia Bell was the soprano who sang higher harmonies.
-Ashley Niven was the lead vocalist on the tracks on the album PYT (Down With Me).
+Among the members of the group, Williams was the alto and sang lower harmonies, Mayhew and Niven were mezzo-sopranos and sang the melody line, and Bell was the soprano who sang higher harmonies.
+Niven was the lead vocalist on the tracks on the album PYT (Down With Me).

 Career

-PYT toured with 'N Sync, Britney Spears and Destiny's Child and 98 Degrees and performed at the 2001 Super Bowl pre-game show.
-They had their music used in the films Center Stage and Miss Congeniality (Anywhere USA (song)) and on the TV soap opera Guiding Light.
-They released their delayed debut album PYT (Down With Me) in the middle of 2001.